nik-kad/portfolio/README.md

 ### Python Mail Sender

-If you have this kind of task, Python allows sending email messages using builtin libraries (SMTP, email, IMAP).
+If you have this kind of task, Python allows sending email messages using built-in libraries (SMTP, email, IMAP).

-To make the work with mailing list easier without deep immersion into these libraries I wrote a small module in Python.
+To make work with mailing list easier without deep immersion into these libraries I wrote a small module in Python.

 <br></br>